godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/depAndWthd.md

 data:   (none or SUDT amount)
 ```

 The first 32 bytes of `args` are unique values associated with the rollup instance. `CustodianLockArgs` contains deposit information. `capacity` is the amount of CKB to be deposited.
-The `type_` and `data` fields are following CKB Simple UDT format.
+The `type_` and `data` fields follow the CKB Simple UDT format.

 ```
 table CustodianLockArgs {